Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 Baron Health Care Fund

-Six-plus years ago, we launched Baron Health Care Fund to capture the attractive growth opportunities we were seeing and leverage our long investment experience in the sector.
-The Fund has been run by Portfolio Manager Neal Kaufman since its April 30, 2018, inception.
+Nearly seven years ago, we launched Baron Health Care Fund to capture the attractive growth opportunities we were seeing and leverage our long investment experience in the sector.
+The Fund has been run by portfolio manager Neal Kaufman since its 2018 launch.
 Neal is backed by three additional research analysts covering Health Care as well as the rest of our 44 investment professionals.

 The sector is a fertile hunting ground for skilled stock pickers, as it is unusually complex, comprised of 10 sub-industries ranging from massive, long-established managed health care companies to tiny, high-growth, high-risk biotechnology startups.
 The fact that, over the last decade, Health Care experienced the biggest dispersion of any sector, presenting some of the best and the worst returns in the market, speaks to its complexity.
 We believe the transformative secular trends impacting health care coupled with its breadth and diversity create a competitive advantage for stock pickers like us with an expert understanding of the medical science, technology, and regulatory landscapes involved.